CliMA/Oceananigans.jl/docs/src/model_setup/forcing_functions.md

 ## `Relaxation`

-`Relaxation` defines a special forcing function restores a field at a specified `rate` to a `target` distribution within a region uncovered by a `mask`ing function.
+`Relaxation` defines a special forcing function that restores a field at a specified `rate` to a `target` distribution, within a region uncovered by a `mask`ing function.
+`Relaxation` is useful for implementing sponge layers, as shown in the second example.

-For example, the following code constructs a model in which all components of the velocity field are damped to zero everywhere on a time-scale of 1 hour:
+The following code constructs a model in which all components of the velocity field are damped to zero everywhere on a time-scale of 1 hour:

 ```jldoctest